 The finger Lakes area will captivate you and heighten all your senses.
 So if outdoor hiking, kayaking, and wine tasting all get too much, you can always explore some of the towns in the surrounding areas.
 Elmira and Watkins Glen is a great place to start, with much to offer.
 So whether you choose to retrace Mark Twain’s steps and take a deep dive into his life in Elmira or sit back and watch world-class racing at Watkins Glen International, you will find that there is something here for everyone.

 Located between the Upper West and East Side of Manhattan, Central Park is another extremely popular landmark in New York.
 With about 843 acres, it is 2.5 miles long and 0.5 miles wide.
 It is a large park, but it is only the fifth largest in the city.
 Yet, it is visited by 42 million people annually, making it the most visited urban park in the United States.

 Besides being one of the most visited tourist attractions worldwide, Central Park is also considered the most filmed location in the world.
 It naturally became a model for urban parks worldwide and became a National Historic Landmark.

 The park’s popularity has much to do with its location.
 Central Park is located right in the center of Manhattan, making it a green oasis in the middle of the concrete jungle that is New York City.
-The central location also means that it is easily accessible by public transportation and millions of people who live, work, and visit the area.
+The central location also means that it is easily accessible by public transportation, and millions of people live, work, and visit the area.

 The park has created a diverse ecosystem with a few hundred species that coexist with human recreational activities like biking, sports facilities, and tours.
 One popular tourist activity is taking a carriage tour through the park or alternatively going on a bike tour.